Major Ads shift happening in housing industry

 Limited demo targeting

 Facebook and Google are now making it harder for small businesses to reach their target market by limiting targeting options in the housing industry, credit lending, and employment sections.
 Under the new regulations and advertising rules for these two platforms, one can no longer target ages or zip codes.
+Google Ads already has certain rules and compliance with what you can and cannot advertise on its platform shown here in Google Ads restricts certain products and services.
+For various sectors like housing, medical, doctors, and the like they are limitations to what can be shown on Google Ads.
+Sometimes the bots have very specific elements that will be blocked especially when uploading smaller ads with small text that often get auto-flagged.

 By making it more difficult for small businesses to find leads, they are making it easier for big business to swoop in and take up more leads.
 The simple fact is that these changes require more creative solutions but often, bigger budgets to get clients in these sectors.
 With leads being harder to come but using the traditional targeting methods.
 During a time when most small businesses are bootstrapped, this does not help them.